Tennant Creek & Barkly Region7-day itinerary

 See the Big Man in Aileron

-Only 1 hour and 45 minutes further south is your final destination for today, Alice Springs.
-Kick back with a drink tonight at one of the restaurants in town and reminisce on a week experiencing some of the best of Central Australia.
+Alice Springs is your final destination today.
+Kick back with a drink tonight at one of the popular restaurants in town and reminisce about a great week experiencing some of the best outback experiences of Central Australia.

 Continua ad navigare